stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

   [nrpn_generator.lua](nrpn_generator.lua) for constructing NRPN messages.
 - Lua's sandboxed stdlib excludes `io`, `os`, `package`, `debug` — no file access, no OS calls, by design.
-- Both engines only see `@engine`-matching scripts; loading an Elk script into what expects `@engine Lua` (or vice versa) fails with an explicit "not compatible" log message rather than silently misinterpreting it.
+- Both engines only see `@engine`-matching scripts; loading a QuickJs script into what expects `@engine Lua` (or vice versa) fails with an explicit "not compatible" log message rather than silently misinterpreting it.